 We are working closely with our partners, such as Public Health England and their North East Health Protection Team to prepare for any complex cases of Covid-19 infections and outbreaks that occur in our area.

-Ourwas endorsed by the Health and Wellbeing Board on 14 July 2020.
-We will continue to update it as we learn from any outbreaks and we will adjust our outbreak response accordingly.
+Ourwill continue to be updated as we learn from any outbreaks and we will adjust our outbreak response accordingly.

 If you would like to feedback on the plan, contact us with your comments and suggestions.